 - Starts when plants first sprout

-- Represents the plant growing to become able to absorb chlorophyll
+- Represents the plant being able to absorb chlorophyll

-- At the end of this stage, resembles smaller versions of marijuana plants
+- At the end of this stage, the plant begins to resemble smaller versions of marijuana plants.

 Stage 3: Vegetative Growth